 Learning from home

-If you’re missing school/college and of course visiting the Museum, we’ve put together some free AM&G Discovery sheets.
-The sheets focus on objects in our collection and inspiration for you to understand them and create your own.
+If you’re missing school or college, we’ve put together some free AM&G Discovery sheets.
+The sheets focus on objects in our collection and we hope they inspire you to create your own.

-If you’d like to see any specific objects or subjects feature on our Discovery sheets, do let us know by emailing [email protected]
+If you’d like to see any specific objects or subjects featured on our Discovery sheets, do let us know by emailing [email protected]

 We want your visit to be inspiring and motivational.
 We will give opportunities for your learners to apply critical thinking to what they see.
 Come and make contact with real objects from our history.
 We will give context to our handling collection with links to real lives, stories and places so pupils can really understand.